 11. It is not permitted to keep the ball in the team's possession without making any recognisable attempt to attack or to shoot on goal.
-Similarly, it is not allowed to delay repeatedly the execution of a throwoff, free throw, throw-in, or goalkeeper throw for one's own team (see Clarification No. 4).
-This is regarded as passive play, which is to be penalised with a free throw against the team in possession of the ball, in principle after the forewarning signal has been shown unless the passive tendency ceases (13:1a).
+Similarly, it is not allowed to delay repeatedly the execution of a throw-off, free throw, throw-in, or goalkeeper throw for one's own team (see Clarification No. 4).
+This is regarded as passive play, which is to be penalised with a free throw against the team in possession of the ball, in principle after the forewarning signal has been shown (13:1a).